Andy-UTAS/POLUS/docs/reference/computation.md

 ## Markdown

-`[Markdown](https://en.wikipedia.org/wiki/Markdown)` is a _[markup language](https://en.wikipedia.org/wiki/Markup_language)_ which can be used to simply and beautifully format text^[3], with a major advantage being that even when it is not rendered, it is easily readable by humans, unlike say, HTML.
-Another advantage to many in the sciences is that when one is using ``[Jupyter](#using-python)`` notebooks to aim with programming in `python`, one can use `markdown` to embed formatted text in the notebook, making the code eminently readable.
+_[Markdown](https://en.wikipedia.org/wiki/Markdown)_ is a _[markup language](https://en.wikipedia.org/wiki/Markup_language)_ which can be used to simply and beautifully format text^[3], with a major advantage being that even when it is not rendered, it is easily readable by humans, unlike say, HTML.
+Another advantage to many in the sciences is that when one is using [Jupyter](#using-python) notebooks to program in `python`, one can use `markdown` to embed formatted text in the notebook, making the code eminently readable.
 Indeed, it is for this reason that [experimental logbooks are required to be prepared using markdown](reference/experiment/#model-log-book).

-Provided below are some tips and tricks for preparing `markdown` content, but there are countless excellent resources[^4] on the web for learning markdown, so you are encourage to look around.
+Provided below are some tips and tricks for preparing `markdown` content, but there are countless excellent resources on the web for learning markdown, so you are encourage to look around.

 ### How do I markdown?